abhiTronix/vidgear/docs/gears/writegear/compression/usage.md

     * **DO NOT** feed frames with different dimensions or channels to WriteGear, otherwise WriteGear will exit with `ValueError`.

-    * While providing additional av-source with `-i` FFmpeg parameter in `output_params` make sure it don't interfere with WriteGear's frame pipeline otherwise it will break things!
+    * When using the `-i` FFmpeg parameter in `output_params` to provide an additional audio or video source, ensure it **DOES NOT** interfere with WriteGear's internal frame pipeline.
+Interference can cause the pipeline to break.

-    * Use [`-disable_force_termination`](../params/#supported-parameters) flag when video duration is too short(<60sec), otherwise WriteGear will not produce any valid output.
+    * To ensure WriteGear produces valid output when using an additional stream `-i` parameter with videos shorter than `60` seconds, use the [`-disable_force_termination`](../params/#supported-parameters) flag.

-    * Heavy resolution multimedia files take time to render which can last up to _0.1-1 seconds_.
-Kindly wait till the WriteGear API terminates itself, and **DO NOT** try to kill the process instead.
+    * Encoding heavy resolution multimedia files can take up to _~0.2 to 2 seconds_.
+Please wait for the WriteGear API to terminate itself and **DO NOT** kill the process manually.

     * Always use `writer.close()` at the very end of the main code. **NEVER USE IT INBETWEEN CODE** to avoid undesired behavior.